petryx/TokenGen/README.md

 ## Token Generation

-The purpose of this project is to generate a tokens, using the user's name, start date, end date and algorithm.
+The purpose of this project is to generate tokens using the user's name, start date, end date, and a specified algorithm.

+The start date is converted to epoch time and concatenated with the user's name to generate tokens iteratively until the epoch time of the end date is reached.

+The algorithm can be **md5**, **sha1**, **sha256**, or **sha512**.

+Date Format: **DD-MM-YYYY HH:MM:SS**

 ## How to use